 If you mark her with a special color for the year, you will always know how old she is.
 This can be beneficial in honey bee management.
 Why?

-Because if you have an older queen in a production colony, you know the chances of her failing are greater than that of a young queen.
+Because if you have an older queen in a production colony, you know the chances of her failing are greater than that of a young one.

 International Queen Bee Color Chart